PRINT MONTH 2025

 Private Tour of Exhibition "Witnessing Humanity: The Art of John Wilson"

-Presented by The Metropolitan Museum of Art.
+Presented by the Department of Drawings & Prints at The Metropolitan Museum of Art.

-A private tour of the upcoming exhibition "Witnessing Humanity: The Art of John Wilson" will be led by curator Jennifer Farrell at The Met Fifth Ave.
+A private tour of the exhibition "Witnessing Humanity: The Art of John Wilson" will be led by curator Jennifer Farrell, the Jordan Schnitzer Curator of Drawings and Prints at The Metropolitan Museum of Art.

 Wednesday, October 15th, 2025